yuegracezhou/DataEngineeringII/README.md

 # 🧪 DataEngineeringII Project – Group 17

-Group members: Fredrik Forsman, Nathalie Borglund, Tingting Lyu, Yujia Liu, Yue Zhou
+Group Members: Fredrik Forsman, Tingting Lyu, Nathalie Borglund, Yujia Liu, Yue Zhou

+> Thank you all for your valuable contributions and great teamwork throughout the project!

 ## ⚙️ Goal